 Ernst, Carl.
 H. Venomous Reptiles of North America.
 Smithsonian Institution Press, 1999.

 Hayes, William K., Kent R. Beaman, Michael D. Cardwell, and Sean P. Bush, editors.
 The Biology of Rattlesnakes.
 Loma Linda University Press, 2009.

 Hubbs, Brian R., & Brendan O'Connor.
 A Guide to the Rattlesnakes and other Venomous Serpents of the United States.
 Tricolor Books, 2011.

 Klauber, Laurence M. Rattlesnakes.
 University of California Press.
 (Abridged from the 1956 two volume Rattlesnakes:

 Their Habits, Life Histories, and Influence on Mankind.)
 University of California Press, 1982.

 Rubio, Manny.
 Rattlesnake - Portrait of a Predator.
 Smithsonian Institution Press, 1998.

 Walls, Jerry G. Rattlesnakes: Their Natural History and Care.
 T. F. H. Publications, Inc., 1996.

-If no status is listed here, the animal is not included on either CDFW list.
+If no status is listed here, the animal is not included on either list.
 This most likely indicates that there are no serious conservation concerns for the animal.
-To find out more about an animal's status, you can go to the NatureServe and IUCN websites to check their rankings.
+To find out more about an animal's status you can also go to the NatureServe and IUCN websites to check their rankings.